r26D/insightly/README.md

 Organisation?
 Organization
 ===========

-The documentation for the mixes us Organization and Organisation.
-Insight.ly spells it Organisation - so we only use that spelling in the library.
+The documentation for Insight.ly the mixes the use of Organization and Organisation.
+Insight.ly spells it Organisation in urls and in the API - so we only use that spelling in the library.